Windows 7 is a revolutionary operating system developed by Microsoft

 is praised as another classical operating system after Windows XP.

-Regrettably, the build-in disk management
+Regrettably, the build-in

 tool of Windows 7 still merely possesses too limited disk management